Ian Kershaw: Hitler biography

 Kershaw debunks a myth that Maria Schicklgruber, Adolf’s paternal grandmother, got pregnant to a young man from a Frankenberger Jewish family in Graz.
 Examining the historical documentation and doubting the rumors, the author gives us a number of arguments for the absurdness of this myth.

-- There is no factual evidence, that Maria Schicklgruber had ever visited a city of Graz.
+- There is no factual evidence, that Maria Schicklgruber had ever visited the city of Graz.

-- There were no Jews in the whole Styria are of the Austro-Hungarian empire back in the 1830s and this demographic tendency was not to be changed until the 1860s.
+- There were no Jews in the whole Styria area of the Austro-Hungarian Empire back in the 1830s and this demographic tendency was not to be changed until the 1860s.

 - The residential records of the city of Graz did reveal an Austrian Frankenreiter family, not Jewish Frankenberger.
 The younger master of the family was only 10 years old when Alois Hitler was born in 1836.